rabbitstack/fibratus/docs/alerts/senders/mail.md

 The mail alert sender emits alert notifications through the `SMTP` protocol.

+!> If you are using a Gmail SMTP provider, you might need to configure [App Passwords](https://support.google.com/accounts/answer/185833?hl=en) for your account

 ### Configuration {docsify-ignore}

 The `mail` alert sender configuration is located in the `alertsenders.mail` section.